Jay Rock: 2018–present: Redemption

 On January 12, 2018, Jay Rock released the single "King's Dead" with Kendrick Lamar, Future and James Blake.
 The song was produced by Mike Will Made It and Teddy Walton serving as the lead single to his third studio album and as a single from the soundtrack Black Panther: The Album.
 "King's Dead" became Jay Rock's first song to chart on the US Billboard Hot 100.
 On May 16, 2018, he released the single "Win", which served as the second single from his third studio album.

 After teasing a 2018 release in January, the album, titled Redemption, was announced on May 21, 2018, alongside the cover art and its release date, which was released on June 15, 2018.

 At the 2019 Grammy Awards, both "King's Dead" and "Win" received nominations in the Best Rap Performance and Best Rap Song categories, respectively.
 In February 2019, Rock won his first Grammy award for "King's Dead".

 In March 2025, Rock was arrested on suspicion of illegal firearm possession.
+A spokesperson for the LAPD said that due to Rock's previous felony conviction, he faces up to 3 years in jail for felony possession of a firearm.
+The LAPD stated that they had initially attempted to arrest him on suspicions of trespassing and drinking in public in the Nickerson Gardens public housing complex in his hometown of Watts.
+After officers refused to tell him why he was being detained, he fled his vehicle, leaving behind a firearm.
+Later that day he was arrested for the charge of being a felon in possession of a firearm.